Shopify/react-native-skia/README.md

 ### Building

-- Install dependencies in the root project `yarn`.
+- Install dependencies in the root project `yarn`
-- Install dependencies in the root project `cd package && yarn && cd ..`.
+- Install dependencies in the root project `cd package && yarn && cd ..`
 - Install dependencies in the example `cd example && yarn && cd ..`
-- Build the Skia libraries with `yarn build-skia`. (this can take a while)
+- Build the Skia libraries with `yarn build-skia` (this can take a while)
 - Copy Skia headers `yarn copy-skia-headers`
 - Run pod install in the example project